a-mcf/a-mcf.github.io/_posts/2016-09-24-level-up-lab-up-pt2.md

 vagrant up
 ```

-Vagrant will check you local store of downloaded boxes.
+Vagrant will check your local store of downloaded boxes.
 If it finds the box specified in the Vagrantfile, then it'll deploy it from there.
 Otherwise, it'll pull it down from HashiCorp.
 After downloading, the image will be booted.
 This particular image has had [sysprep](https://technet.microsoft.com/en-us/library/cc721940(v=ws.10).aspx) run on it, so it'll actually run through the Windows installation process.
 While installing Windows only takes a few minutes, the image is a few gigabytes in size (despite having many features removed), so this is a good time to make a sandwich or walk the dog.
 You should see a progress indicator with an ETA.

 ```powershell
 C:\vagrantdemo